userver-framework/userver/scripts/docs/en/userver/tutorial/build.md

 ```
 find_package(userver REQUIRED COMPONENTS core postgresql grpc redis clickhouse mysql rabbitmq mongo)
 ```
 in your `CMakeLists.txt`.
-Choose only the necessary components. @see ref userver_libraries
+Choose only the necessary components.
+@see @ref userver_libraries

 Finaly, link your source with userver component.